leftfile/leftfile.github.io/index.md

-## Thinking differently about code
+## Thinking differently about code: a new approach to design thinking

 You can use the [editor on GitHub](https://github.com/leftfile/leftfile.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.